 Under the Nuclear Waste Policy Act of 1982 the Department of Energy ("DOE") was to develop, construct, and operate a system for the disposal of spent nuclear fuel and high-level radioactive waste.
 The system was to include interim storage capability and a permanent geological repository.
 A deadline of January 1, 1998 was set for DOE to begin moving spent fuel from nuclear power plants, and a fee of \$1.00/MWH was collected from nuclear-plant operators to cover the department's costs for spent-fuel disposal.
 LIPA reimbursed CENG for its share of these payments.
-However, with the cancellation of DOE's plans for a permanent geologic repository at Yucca Mountain in Nevada, DOE likely will not accept any spent nuclear fuel from commercial nuclear power plants in the near term.
-Collection of the disposal fee was suspended in May 2014.
+However, with the cancellation of DOE's plans for a permanent geologic repository at Yucca Mountain in Nevada, DOE is unlikely to accept any spent nuclear fuel from commercial nuclear power plants in the near term, and collection of the disposal fee was suspended in May 2014.

-Until a permanent repository is built, spent nuclear fuel from NMP2 over the capacity of its spent-fuel pool is being stored in dry casks at an on-site Independent Spent Fuel Storage Installation ("ISFSI").
-Exelon is being reimbursed for its ongoing ISFSI costs by DOE from funds previously paid for NMP2's fuel disposal.
-Exelon is forwarding to LIPA 18% of these reimbursements.
+Until a permanent repository is built, spent nuclear fuel from NMP2 in excess of the capacity of its spent-fuel pool is being stored in dry casks at an on-site Independent Spent Fuel Storage Installation ("ISFSI").
+Exelon is being reimbursed for the ongoing ISFSI costs of NMP2 by DOE from funds previously paid for NMP2's fuel disposal.
+Exelon in turn is forwarding 18% of these reimbursements to LIPA.